mojaloop/documentation/discussions/workbench.md

 ## OSS Lab/Workbench efforts alongside others

 There's other people in the community working on some of these needs we outlined above.
-How can we align ourselves together to
-1. Not duplicate efforts (nor step on each other's toes)
-2. Provide the most impact for end users and the Mojaloop community as a whole
+How can we align ourselves together to: (1) Not duplicate efforts (nor step on each other's toes) and (2) Provide the most impact for end users and the Mojaloop community as a whole

 In general, we reached a consensus around the following:
 - any OSS Lab effort should be focused with a specific end user in mind
+- focus further out on the mojaloop spokes (DFSPs, Fintechs)

 ### MIFOS